The goal of health promotion at Southeast Utah Health Department is to improve the lives of individuals, families, and our communities.

 We offer lifestyle classes to assist the community in making the changes that are necessary.

-If you have Prediabetes and are looking for a management program, a program that is fully recognized by the National Diabetes Prevention Program may be a great source for you.
-Check them out here: https://hope8020.com/
+If you have prediabetes, the National Diabetes Prevention program may be a great source for you.
+Visit the following website. https://hope8020.com/

 1 out of 3 American adults has prediabetes.
-If you have prediabetes, you can make changes now to improve your health and prevent type 2 diabetes.
+If you are in this category, you can make changes now to improve your health and prevent Type 2 Diabetes.

 Check out these great walking trails in our area!